-Distinguished as a vibrant and driven leader, Superintendent Dr. S. Dallas Dance has united Baltimore County Public Schools students, staff, and the community into Team BCPS, a powerful force committed to deliberate excellence and to producing globally competitive graduates.
-Working in collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a five-year strategic plan focused on improving academics, safety, communications, and organizational effectiveness.
+Distinguished as a vibrant and driven leader, Superintendent Dr. S. Dallas Dance has united Baltimore County Public Schools students, staff and the community into Team BCPS, a powerful force committed to deliberate excellence and to producing globally competitive graduates.
+In collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a five-year strategic plan focused on improving academics, safety, communications and organizational effectiveness.

-Dr. Dance is highly regarded for his problem-solving, consensus-building, communication, and human relations skills.
-He believes strongly in the potential of every student and that, through functioning as Team BCPS, all students will achieve at the highest levels.
+Recent national honors for Dr. Dance include being named one of 10 White House Connected Educator Champions of Change in 2013 and one of eight 2014 eSchool News Tech-Savvy Superintendents.
+In addition, Dr. Dance was recognized by his alma mater in 2013 as a Virginia Commonwealth University Alumni Star.
+Dr. Dance is highly regarded for his problem-solving, consensus-building, communication and human relations skills.
+He believes strongly in the potential of every student and that, with the support of Team BCPS, all students will achieve at the highest levels.

-As Superintendent of the 26th largest school system in the nation, Dr. Dance is responsible for overseeing the instruction of 107,033 students and leading and managing a $1.5 billion budget, 18,783 employees, and 174 schools, centers, and programs.
+As superintendent of the 26th largest school system in the nation, Dr. Dance is responsible for overseeing the instruction of 108,376 students and leading and managing a $1.4 billion budget, 18,783 employees, and 173 schools, centers and programs.

-At HISD, Dr. Dance spearheaded the launch of several innovations including a pre-AP English language arts and mathematics curriculum (in partnership with the College Board); two single-gender college preparatory academies with a strong science, technology, engineering, and mathematics focus; and the redesign of a school to accelerate at-risk students two grade levels in one year.
+At HISD, Dr. Dance spearheaded the launch of several innovations including a pre-AP English language arts and mathematics curriculum (in partnership with the College Board); two single-gender college preparatory academies with a strong science, technology, engineering and mathematics focus; and the redesign of a school to accelerate at-risk students two grade levels in one year.
 In addition, Dr. Dance assumed a pivotal role in addressing difficult issues, primarily a budget deficit of more than $120 million over a two-year period and school facility efficiencies.
-Due to its progress, HISD was one of four finalists for the 2012 Broad Prize for Urban Education, which is considered the top honor for any school district.